 - 14.1.
 All analytical batches must meet all quality control criteria as described within this procedure and all quality control results must be documented. - 14.2.
 The acceptance criteria for standards and quality control samples are defined in Section 10, and Section 11.
 The sections below (Sections 14.3 14.14) outline the most common corrective action procedures for nonconforming data and inconsistent chromatograms.
 Since re-injection of a standard or sample is a routine corrective action for most nonconformities, it is not included in each individual section below, but may be used whenever applicable. - 14.3.
-Failure to meet QC criteria for a Calibration Curve Correlation Factor of ≥0.995 required in Section 10.3.4. - 14.3.1.
+Failure to meet QC criteria for a Calibration Curve Correlation Factor of ≥0.995 required in Section 10.3.3. - 14.3.1.
 Assess the calibration curve to determine if there is one particular standard that appears to be prepared incorrectly.
 If so, re-prepare that standard and analyze.
-If more than eight (8) hours has elapsed since the original failing calibration standard was analyzed, then all calibration standards must be re-analyzed. - 14.3.2.
-If more than one standard appears to be prepared incorrectly, or the calibration curve is erratic, re-prepare all calibration standards and analyze.
-This may involve re-preparing the working standard solution or opening new stock standard solutions. - 14.3.3.
-If necessary, perform instrument maintenance. - 14.3.4.
-A correlation factor of ≥ 0.995 must be achieved before sample analysis can begin.
-If samples were analyzed before an acceptable calibration curve was established, all affected samples must be re-analyzed under an acceptable curve or the results will be appropriately qualified. - 14.4.
-Cross Check Reference Standard (CCR) failure to meet the 80-120% recovery criteria required in Section 10.4.3. - 14.4.1.
-Check the calibration curve linearity (Section 10.3.4), calibration curve response (Section 10.3.5), and internal standards response (Section 13.3.1). - 14.4.2.
-Check LFB recovery value (Section 11.5). - 14.4.3.
-If the LFB and other responses of standards curve appear normal, then the current CCR is likely compromised and a new CCR will be prepared and re-analyzed; may need to prepare new stock solution or working solution.
+If more than eight (8) hours has elapsed since the original failing calibration standard was analyzed, then all calibration standards must be re-analyzed.
+If the standard is the highest or lowest standard (CalS 1b, or CalS 6b), it may be dropped from the calibration as long as there are five (5) consecutive points on the curve.
+The LOQ may need to be adjusted.